softwarespot/jquery-handlebars/README.md

 ## Contribution

-To contribute to the project, you will first need to install [grunt](gruntjs.com) globally on your system and then run the following command in jQuery-handlebars directory.
-This installs all the relevant modules related to hinting and uglification.
+To contribute to the project, you will first need to install [grunt](gruntjs.com) globally on your system and then from there run the following command in the jQuery-handlebars directory.
+This installs all the relevant modules related to hinting and uglification which are used to ensure the plugin meets sufficient standards.

+Once complete, code away and don't forget to submit a PR with all your wonderful changes =)

+##### Install all npm modules locally
 ```bash
 cd jquery-handlebars
 npm install
 ```

+##### Watching for changes to the main file
 Call the following command to start 'watching' for any changes to the main JS file i.e. jquery-handlebars.js.
 ```bash
 grunt
 ```
+##### JSHint the main file (automatically done whilst watching)
 Call the following command to invoke JSHint and check that your changes meet good quality standards for JavaScript.
 ```bash
 grunt jshint
 ```
+##### Uglify the main file (automatically done whilst watching)
 Call the following command to invoke Uglify, which will uglify aka minify the main JS file i.e. jquery-handlbars.js.
 ```bash
 grunt uglify